firefox35/konnect/README.md

   - The user is displayed with the game as per the game rules shown in the about screen.

 ![Game Screen](assets/images/gamescreen.PNG)

+## Extra Feautures

+Local Storage
+* The user enter there name and click submit will be then stored in Local Storage.
+* If you winner the game it will display the users has won with there name attached.

+## Future Implementation

+Due to time Constraints the following are required.
+* It requires a display message that you have lost the game.
+* I need to create a restart/reset to the game, this is currently been redirected to the Introduction Screen.
+* Implement a Leaderboard.

 ## Design